danioc94/VehicleClassifier/README.md

 # VehicleClassifier
-Vehicle Classifier using TensorFlow CNN's
+Vehicle Classifier using TensorFlow CNN's.
+Currently has predicated functions and will be updated soon.